Address

 Based on these results, regulatory authorities in several countries, including EMA (European Medicines Agency), granted accelerated approval, allowing eligible patients earlier access to this targeted therapy.

-Though Mobocertinib isn’t a cure, research shows it may help slow down the disease progression and offer a meaningful clinical benefit to a selected group of patients.
+Though Moboxen isn’t a cure, research shows it may help slow down the disease progression and offer a meaningful clinical benefit to a selected group of patients.

 Starting a new cancer treatment is a matter of tension.
 If you’ve been prescribed Moboxen 40 mg and you do not know how to start, there are helpful resources available to guide you through every step of your treatment journey.
 Here are a few things you can do that patients often find helpful: